voho0000/GPT-testCase-chromeExtension/README.md

 5. Run the Flask server:
 - openai endpoint
 `python server.py`
-- azure endpoint (need to replace your own endpoint) `python server-azure.py`
+- azure endpoint (need to replace default endpoint to your own endpoint) `python server-azure.py`

 6. If your Flask server is not hosted on port 5000, add the Flask hosting URL to the host_permissions in the manifest.json file